 The tests on the water-dwelling species (Skeletonema, Acartia and Scophthalamus) are mandatory whereas the sediment reworker test is conditional upon the possibility that the chemical will reach the seabed.
 Other test species are permitted and these are outlined in the Draft OSPAR Guidelines for Toxicity Testing of Substances and Preparations Used and Discharged Offshore [3].
 The species outlined above are all marine species living in seawater.
-Toxicity data from equivalent freshwater species are also now acceptable.
+There are moves to allow the toxicity data from freshwater species to be used also but these are not yet finalised.